okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app-prereq/main/index.md

 #### SAML SSO multi-tenant example

-The following multi-tenant example demonstrates the scenario where your Okta app integration supports Security Assertion Markup Language (SAML) SSO, and you configure SSO for your customers:
+The following multi-tenant example demonstrates the scenario where you configure Security Assertion Markup Language (SAML) SSO for your customers:

 * Customer A and customer B have separate instances of your app within their own Okta orgs.
 Each customer has their own set of users.
 Both customers use Okta as an IdP.
 * Customer A adds your integration to their Okta org and obtains the SAML metadata from the integration.
 They contact you to enable SSO for their users on your app and forward you the SAML metadata.